djgrant/react-quest/README.md

 ## Introduction

-A lightweight (2kb gzip) yet impressively featured library for:
-- colocating components and their data requirements
-- handling simple data resolving functions
+A lightweight (2kb gzip) yet impressively featured library for colocating components and their data requirements, handling simple data resolving functions, mutating remote data, performing optimistic updates, reloading data on prop changes or programmatically, and much more!
-- rendering loading states in the view
-- caching resolved data
-- mutating remote data
-- performing optimistic updates
-- reloading data programmatically or based on prop changes

 ## Documentation